Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

 - When a module has several exports, you should use the default export only if one of the exports serves the main purpose of the module.
 - Sometimes, specially when working on a folder containing common components, it may be useful to add an index.js file with all exports of that folder, allowing consumers of those exports to combine several imports in the same line.
 - The downside of this is that it might introduce cyclic dependencies (which can be resolved by babel/webpack by proxying, but should be avoided)

+### React components
+- Keep components small < 300 lines
+- Keep components simple, so they do not contain real logic.
+You need to transform the structure of an object when a user clicks on a button?
+Create a helper function for the logic which can be reused.
+Place the helper function in a place where it can be found easily.

 ### Testing
 - When adding new functionality, try to write unit tests for every possible use case.
 If you are not sure where to start, try to test what is important for the user.